arachnotaurus/arachnotaurus/README.md

 - 👀 I’m interested in ... full-stack web development, *nix, just about anything, really, I love to learn!
 - 🌱 I’m currently learning ...
 Computer Science at University of the People.
 - 💞️ I’m looking to collaborate on ... not sure yet.
 I'm sure the right project will come along!
-- 📫 How to reach me ... at@arachnotaur.us, or @arachnotaurus on most social platforms (@arachnotaur.us on Instagram/Threads).
+- 📫 @arachnotaurus on most social platforms (@arachnotaur.us on Instagram/Threads).
 - 😄 Pronouns: ... he/him/they/them
 - ⚡ Fun fact: ...
 I have 2 dogs, 1 scorpion, and 2 tarantulas!